digitallyinduced/ihp/UPGRADE.md

     { src = ./.; }).defaultNix
     ```

-This means that from now on when adding new packages, you need to do it in a single file - `devenv.nix`
+This means that from now on when adding new packages, you need to do it in a single file - `flake.nix`

 8. **Copy settings from `Config/nix/nixpkgs-config.nix` to `flake.nix`**